Epsom Girls' Grammar School

 Epsom Girls Grammar School (often simplified to Epsom Girls, or EGGS) is a state secondary school for girls ranging from years 9 to 13 in Auckland, New Zealand.
-It has a roll of 2,200 as of 2025, making it one of the largest schools in New Zealand.
+It has a roll of nearly 2,300 as of 2026, making it one of the largest schools in New Zealand.

 The principal is Brenda McNaughton, the 12th principal, who succeeded Lorraine Pound in 2024.
 She succeeds a long line of distinguished educators such as Margaret Bendall and Marjory Adams.